 That, in its simplest form, is what conditional logic means.

-There are several examples below of how to create product options using simple conditional logic like this and using more complex conditional logic.
+There are several examples below of how to create product options in WooCommerce using simple conditional logic like this and using more complex conditional logic.

 Conditional logic triggers and outcomes

 In all cases, the outcome of a piece of conditional logic is to change the visibility of a product option: either to show or hide it.
 In the example of the engraving above, the outcome of selecting the checkbox is to show the text field.

 However, even if the outcome is always the same, the triggers can be different.

 The most common trigger is based on checking the value of one or more fields.
 The customer can trigger a piece of conditional logic when they change the value of a field.
 For example:

 - Checking or unchecking a text box